gecko-robotics/pygecko/README.rst

 My robot software.

-* Doesn't use `ROS <http://ros.org>`_, ROS is a pain to install and maintain on OSX and various linux systems
+* Doesn't use `ROS <http://ros.org>`_, ROS is a pain to install and maintain on macOS and various linux systems
 	* Uses some of the same ideas, but not RPC-XML
 * Uses `Zero MQ <http://http://zeromq.org/>`_ instead of ``roscore``
 * Uses OpenCV to process on-board or stream video off-board to remote